solana-labs/solana/docs/src/cluster/proposals/program-keys-and-signatures.md

 ## Problem

-Programs cannot generate their own signatures in `process_instruction` as defined in the `Cross-program Invocations` design.
-This
+Programs cannot generate their own signatures in `process_instruction` as defined in the [Cross-Program Invocations](cross-program-invocation.md) design.

-This limits the kinds of programs that can be implemented in Solana.
+Lack of programmatic signature generation limits the kinds of programs that can be implemented in Solana.
 For example, a program cannot take ownership of a TokenAccount and later in a different transaction transfer the ownership based on the state of another program.
 If two users want to make a wager in tokens on the outcome of a game in Solana, they must transfer tokens to some intermediary that will honor their agreement.
 Currently there is no way to implement this intermediary as a program in Solana.

-This capability is necessary for many defi applications, since they require assets to be transferred to an escrow agent until some event occurs that determines the new owner.
+This capability is necessary for many DeFi applications, since they require assets to be transferred to an escrow agent until some event occurs that determines the new owner.

-* Decentralized Exchanges that transfer assets to a matching bid/ask
+* Decentralized Exchanges that transfer assets between matching bid and ask orders.

-* Auctions that transfer assets to the winner
+* Auctions that transfer assets to the winner.

-* Games or prediction markets that redistribute prizes to the winners
+* Games or prediction markets that collect and redistribute prizes to the winners.

 ## Proposed Solution

-The goal of this design is to allow programs to generate deterministic program specific Pubkey addresses and programmatically set `KeyedAccount.is_signer` for those addresses when `process_instruction()` is invoked.
+The goal of this design is to allow programs to generate deterministic program specific addresses and programmatically set `KeyedAccount.is_signer` for those addresses when `process_instruction()` is invoked.